dev-academy-challenges/spork/README.md

 sosij -d today
 ```

-That shoul be everything you need for day-to-day use of sosij.
+That should be everything you need for day-to-day use of sosij.

 # Schedule files